-On page 3, beginning on line 28, after "(1)" strike all material "49.17.140." on page 8, line 25, and insert "The department shall establish, by rule, a crane operation permit program for cranes used in construction. Ιn establishing rules, the department nationally consult. recognized crane standards along with construction safety experts partnering with the appropriate business and labor representatives.
+On page 3, beginning on line 28, after "(1)" strike all material "49.17.140." on page 8, line 25, and insert "The department shall establish, by rule, a crane operation permit program for used in construction. cranes Ιn establishing rules, the department consult nationally recognized crane with standards along construction safety partnering with the appropriate business and labor representatives.